islamkebsi50-max/Az/replit.md

 - Contact link in navigation now points to `/contact.html`

 ### Translations
-- Added 10 new translation keys for Contact page (both Arabic and English)
+- Added 30+ new translation keys including Contact page and Admin placeholders
 - Supports Arabic/English toggle with RTL/LTR switching
-- All form labels are translatable via `data-lang-key` attributes
+- All form labels and placeholders are translatable via `data-lang-key` and `data-lang-placeholder` attributes

 ## System Architecture